johnbillion/wp-crontrol/CONTRIBUTING.md

 ## Running the Tests

 The test suite includes acceptance tests which run in a Docker container.
-Ensure Docker Desktop is running, then start the containers with:
+Ensure Docker Desktop is running before running the tests.

-	composer test:start

 To run the whole test suite which includes PHPCS code sniffs, PHPStan static analysis, and WPBrowser acceptance tests: